Man on Fire (2004 film): Plot

-With Rayburn's help, Creasy assembles an arsenal and begins his violent quest for revenge.
+With Rayburn's help, Creasy assembles an arsenal and begins his quest for revenge.
 He brutally interrogates the getaway driver for information, leading him to confront several kidnappers and recover incriminating evidence.
-Guerrero discovers Fuentes's involvement in the brotherhood, prompting her and Manzano to assist Creasy in his mission.
+Garcia Guerrero discovers Fuentes's involvement in the brotherhood, prompting her and Manzano to assist Creasy in his mission.
 Creasy's rampage intensifies as he confronts Fuentes, learning that Samuel's lawyer, Jordan Kalfus, orchestrated the kidnapping to claim insurance money.

 Creasy arrives to confront Kalfus at his house but finds the lawyer's beheaded corpse floating in the pool.
 He then confronts Samuel about his involvement with the kidnapping and the ruse is revealed: Samuel and Kalfus agreed to orchestrate the kidnapping in order to pay off old debts belonging to the former's father.
-Both had expected Lupita to be safely returned by paying off the ransom with the remaining insurance money.
+Both had expected Pita to be safely returned by paying off the ransom with the remaining insurance money.
 However, the ambush by Fuentes caused the plan to collapse, with Samuel killing Kalfus in a rage.
 Despondent over this revelation, Creasy gives Samuel a gun and the bullet he once used in his suicide attempt.
-So, Samuel kills himself as Creasy leaves.
+Samuel kills himself as Creasy leaves.

-Guerrero and Manzano trace the ransom money and uncover the Voice's identity.
-Creasy captures the Voice's brother and learns that the ringleader's real name is Daniel Sanchez.
+Garcia Guerrero and Manzano trace the ransom money and uncover the Voice's identity.
+Creasy captures the Voice's brother, who shoots him during the melee.
+Creasy learns the ringleader's real name is Daniel Sanchez.
 They arrange an exchange for Pita, and during the meeting, Creasy, injured but determined, reassures her of his love before she is sent to safety.
-As Creasy is taken away to the Voice, he dies of his injuries en route; later that day, Manzano executes the Voice during the latter's arrest.
+As Creasy is taken away to the Voice, he dies of his injuries en route; later that day, Manzano kills the Voice during the latter's arrest.

-Alternate ending
+Unused alternate ending

+In 2024, screenwriter Brian Helgeland revealed a controversial alternate ending that was axed by the studio.

-In an alternate ending, Creasy survives his injuries and confronts the Voice in his office.
-After a tense verbal exchange, he kills both himself and the Voice in a suicide bombing, mirroring Fuentes's earlier demise.
+In the alternate ending, Creasy survives his injuries and confronts the Voice in his office.
+After a tense verbal exchange, he kills both himself and the Voice in a suicide bombing via a suppository bomb, mirroring Fuentes' earlier demise.